 Law school is expensive, but there are a lot of easy scholarships out there for law students to apply to.
-These help reduce the cost of study, and are also a great achievement to add to your resume.
+These help reduce the costs of study, look great on your resume and can be a talking point in interviews.

 There are a lot of easy scholarship opportunities out there for law students.
 No one wants to waste hours of their time drafting an application that is destined to be thrown in the bin, but once you realise that there are far fewer applicants applying to scholarships than you would first think, it makes finding those few hours much easier.

 in my opinion, scholarships can grouped into three categories:

 - Equity scholarships are aimed at helping people with underrepresented backgrounds achieve their goals.
 For example, students from rural areas, Indigenous students or a non-English speaking students, children of war veterans, or students who have a financially disadvantaged background.
 This is just to name a few.